open-telemetry/semantic-conventions/docs/ai/llm-spans.md

 <!-- tocstop -->

+A request to an LLM is modeled as a span in a trace.

 The **span name** SHOULD be set to a low cardinality value representing the request made to an LLM.
 It MAY be a name of the API endpoint for the LLM being called.